rdentato/try/README.md

                            throw(ENOMEM, .time_stamp=time(NULL), global_seq++);

                         in the catch block, you can retrive the time stamp with

                            exception.time_stamp

                         You can also only specify information by name: throw(ENOMEM, .seq_num = global_seq++);

-  tryabort(e)         Is a function that is invoked when an unhandled exception
+  tryabort()          Is a function that is invoked when an unhandled exception
                       is triggered.
 It can be useful for printing an informative message or doing some cleanup before aborting the program.